sarah-mclaughlin/docs/docs/message-board-tutorial.md

 ---
 id: message-board-tutorial
-title: Messabe Board Tutorial
+title: Message Board Tutorial
-sidebar_label: Messabe Board
+sidebar_label: Message Board Tutorial
 ---

+Learn the basics with simple steps through this simple Message Board app development in Shift.
+<br><br>
 ## The Plan
 To start our project we need a plan.
 <br><br>